 Many people suffer from minor neck pain.
 Sitting positions at work, physical strain, and other things can cause neck pain.
 However, this discomfort often goes away with time or rest.

 Severe neck injuries are different.
-If pain is intense or persists, it could be something more severe.
+If the pain is intense or persists, it could be more severe.

 Neck pain after an accident could be a sign of spinal cord damage.
 A severe neck injury could cause:

 - Shooting pain in your arms or legs

 - Pain that is intense or doesn’t get better

 - Weakness in your arms or legs

 - Numbness or tingling in your arms or legs